 Curious to see if you’re up for the challenge and in need of rebooting your dietary habits and digestive health, or if you fall more in the camp that the Whole30 Diet is a fad diet with little merit?
 Keep reading to learn all the need-to-know information about the Whole30 Diet.

-Created in 2009 by married couple and sports nutritionists Melissa Urban and Dallas Hartwig, the Whole30 Diet is a 30-day dietary reset eating program designed to help people identify food sensitivities and triggers of inflammation, cravings, low energy, hormonal imbalances, and digestive dysfunction.
-Adherents of the Whole30 Diet are asked to fully buy-in for the entire 30 days, abiding by all the explicitly stated rules without slip-ups.
+Created in 2009 by a married couple of sports nutritionists, Melissa Urban and Dallas Hartwig, the Whole30 Diet is a 30-day dietary reset eating program designed to help people identify food sensitivities and triggers of inflammation, cravings, low energy, hormonal imbalances, and digestive dysfunction.
+Adherents of the Whole30 Diet are asked to fully buy in for the entire 30 days, abiding by all the explicitly stated rules without slip-ups.
 Should a rule be broken, the dieter must restart their count from day one.

 The Whole30 Diet focuses on consuming whole, unprocessed foods, which is certainly a sound eating principle.
 However, because the list of rules is extensive, the actual diet is highly restrictive.
 The primary purpose of the diet is to remove trigger foods, and this includes many major food groups like dairy and grains.
 After the 30 days, the foods you miss eating can slowly be re-introduced one at a time while you’re expected to note any adverse reactions.
 If the food does trigger cravings, inflammation, bloating, low energy, sleep disturbances, etc., then you are supposed to permanently eliminate it from your diet.

-Unlike most other popular diets, the Whole30 Diet actually prohibits weighing yourself except for the first and thirtieth day of the program.
-Dieters are also asked not to track calories, but to instead focus on eating to satiety.
+Unlike most other popular diets, the Whole30 Diet actually prohibits weighing yourself except for the first and thirtieth days of the program.
+Dieters are also asked not to track calories but to instead focus on eating to satiety.

 The Whole30 Diet allows certain whole, natural, and unprocessed foods.
 While the diet does have a very specific list of exclusions, there are no stipulations about how many servings you are allotted or how often you can consume them among the foods you’re permitted to eat.
 The individual person can make their own meal choices as long as they are eating only Whole30-approved foods.
 The following foods are allowed on the Whole30 Diet: